Alastair Pilkington: Outside activities and honours

 In 1969 Pilkington was appointed a Fellow of the Royal Society and in 1970 a Knight Bachelor, as well as receiving the Wilhelm Exner Medal.
 In 1978 he was awarded the A. A. Griffith Medal and Prize and in 1983–1984 served as president of the British Science Association.

 Outside directorships included appointments as a director of the Bank of England from 1974 to 1984 and a director of BP from 1976 to his death.
 A passionate advocate of tertiary education, he was from 1980 to 1990 Pro-Chancellor of Lancaster University, from 1990 Chairman of the Campaign for the University and Colleges of Cambridge and from 1994 to his death Chancellor of the University of Liverpool.
 He was chairman of the Council for National Academic Awards (CNAA) from 1983 to 1987.

 The Pilkington Awards were established at Lancaster University in 1985 through funds donated by Sir Alastair Pilkington.
 These consist of cash grants for three undergraduates registered at Lancaster University for a single major or combined degree in chemistry, computing, engineering or physics.
 Since the mid-1990s, the University of Liverpool has used the annual Sir Alastair Pilkington Awards to honour staff members for their contributions to student learning.

-A building at the University of Liverpool was named in his honour until May 2022, when it was renamed Gillian Howie House.
+A building at the University of Liverpool is named in his honour.
+In May 2022 the Georgian portion of this building was renamed Gillian Howie House, while the Victorian part of the building has housed the University of Liverpool Mathematics School, an Ofsted "Outstanding" 16-19 Specialist Mathematics School, since September 2020.
 A reading room in Lancaster University's library is named in his honour.

 Family

-In 1945 in London he married Patricia Nicholls Elliott (1919–1977), a former Women's Royal Naval Service officer who was the daughter of Rear-Admiral Frank Elliott OBE, and they had a daughter together with an adopted son.
-After his wife's death, in 1978 he married the American former radio actress Leila Kathleen Wilson (1911–2005), widow of Eldridge Haynes.
+In 1945 in London he married Patricia Nicholls Elliott, a former Women's Royal Naval Service officer who was the daughter of Rear-Admiral Frank Elliott OBE, and they had a daughter together with an adopted son.
+After his wife's death in 1977, in 1978 he married the American former radio actress Kathleen Wilson, widow of Eldridge Haynes.